IMPACT INVESTING PRESENT WITHOUT INVESTING IMPACT

 - Social goals are not amenable to single, simple measures the way that financial goals are.

-Resolved: Social Impact Partnership is simply measured by each human participants Micro-Business Business Volume (MBV), production, consumption, duplication, reinvestment and interest for one common purpose, TROI!
-The Global Poverty Clock gauges per second how many people die of poverty in the world.
+Resolved: SIBCO's metrics are simply measured by each human participants Micro-Business Business Volume (MBV), production, consumption, service, duplication, and reinvestment for one common purpose, TROI!
+The Global Poverty Clock gauges per second how many people die of poverty in the world and SIBCO's scoreboard adds seconds.
 The average developed country GDP per capita is $45,000.
-Our simple metrics is gauged by 1 second gained in the Social Impact Partnership Corporation Strucutre is equivalent to $45,000 in the Capitalist Stucture, thus a conversion system designed with a clear understanding for the investors.
+Our simple metrics are gauged by 1 second gained in the SIBCO structure that is equivalent to $45,000 in the Capitalist Structure, thus a conversion system designed with a clear understanding for the investors.

 - The deep, underlying structures of modern corporate enterprises (ownership, governance, legal rights and obligations) create an unintended barrier to integrating concerns about people and planet with the profit-making motive, and current capital markets (both primary and secondary) and investment practices strongly amplify rather than mitigate this tendency.